 Tackling food poverty through people-powered change

-We support coordinated approaches to tackling food poverty in areas across the UK, tailored to the particular locality and unique policy contexts across the four nations.
+We support coordinated approaches to tackling food poverty in over 50 areas across the UK, tailored to the particular locality and unique policy contexts across the four nations.
 The four year programme is funded by The National Lottery Community Fund and is led by Sustain and Church Action on Poverty.

 We support alliances to tackle the root causes of food poverty, to give voice to people experiencing food poverty, and to evaluate and share what works well.
 The programme includes four main work streams: